CAA Aviation Class 2

 1. Your Licence and most recent medical Certificate.

-Please bring photo ID and logbook to EACH medical.
+Please bring photo ID and last medical certificate to EACH medical.

 It is divided into a number of parts: